Having a successful ecommerce shipping strategy in place is one of the most powerful steps you can take towards building your business online.

 To ensure the products are delivered faster than usual is quite a popular shipping method where customers are not kept waiting to receive their orders.
 62% of shoppers in the U.S. stated that "fast shipping speed" is the most important factor that resulted in a positive retail experience.

-New Yorker Bagels offers free overnight shipping to their esteemed members of the NYC Bagel Club.
+An example: New Yorker Bagels offers free overnight shipping to their esteemed members of the NYC Bagel Club.

 6. Expedited shipping